cedar10b/flare_prediction/README.md

 # **Solar Flare Forecasting**

 ### **Summary**
 The goal of this project is to develop a predictive model for solar flares.
 The model is trained using almost 5 years of observations from the Solar Dynamics Observatory.
-The results show that about 90% of the solar flares can be predicted 24 hours in advance but about 2/3 of the predictions are false alarms.
+The results show that about 90% of the solar flares can be predicted 24 hours in advance, but about 2/3 of the predictions are false alarms.

 ### **Data pre-processing**
 Data preprocessing includes the following steps: